RezaJooyandeh/RezaJooyandeh/README.md

 People who are close to me know that I write code for things that maybe I should not.
 I tend to do it where code has been working better than me, like online dating 😋.

-I am super passionate about C# and particularly writing C# code that reads as natural language #code-with-no-comments.
+I am super passionate about C# and particularly writing C# code that reads as natural language or domain specific #code-with-no-comments.

 The open source projects that I'm currently focusing on are:
 * [Azure REST APIs](https://github.com/Azure/azure-rest-api-specs)